raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Current status

 Currently, the language is at the stage of syntax finalization.
 The last missing piece of the syntax constructs is [generic built-in functions](https://github.com/pen-lang/pen/discussions/1083) similar to Go's.
 They are expected to be called directly and behave more like built-in operators.
 By introducing them, Pen can have more built-in operations avoiding complexity increase due to addition of syntax constructs.
-And it can also become more flexiable as a language against requirement changes in the future.
+And it can also become more flexible as a language against requirement changes in the future.

 ## Changes in v0.4